-Please Read: This course will NOT be offered during the Spring 2014 semester
+Please Read: This course will NOT be offered during the Spring 2014 or Summer 2014 semester

 This course is a practical introduction Non-Euclidean geometry from an experimental viewpoint.
 It is also a thorough review of axiomatic and analytical Euclidean geometry, as well as a gentle introduction to complex numbers.
 It also serves as an introduction to rigorous proofs and good mathematical exposition.
 While experience with plane vectors and symbolic logic are recommended, motivated students may complete supplementary lessons to learn these techniques early in the term.